COVID-19: Daily update on pandemic in Surrey, White Rock and beyond - Cloverdale Reporter

-Here is your daily update on the pandemic in Surrey, White Rock and beyond for Monday, June 1.
+Here is your daily update on the pandemic in Surrey, White Rock and beyond for Wednesday, June 3.
+This will be updated as information becomes available:

-• Schools across B.C. re-open today (Monday), but the number of students that will actually attend classes is still up in the air.
+• A group of seniors have had to press pause on their daily workout, after the City of Surrey threatened to levy fines against a South Surrey retirement home unless it stopped hosting musical performances and dance classes in front of its building.

-• Love is flourishing at Peace Arch Park along the U.S./Canada border, despite ongoing COVID-19 concerns.
+• The annual B.C.
+Law Enforcement Torch Run, partnering RCMP with Special Olympians, is dramatically altered by COVID-19.

 tholmes@peacearchnews.com